NomicFoundation/hardhat/docs/guides/waffle-testing.md

 Most of the time, running your tests serially or in parallel should produce the same results, but there are some scenarios where tests run in parallel will behave differently:

 - In serial mode, all the test files share the same instance of the [Hardhat Runtime Environment](/advanced/hardhat-runtime-environment.html), but in parallel mode each test file will have its own fresh instance.
-For example, if one test file deploys a contract, then that contract won't exist in the other test files.
+For example, if one test file deploys a contract, then that deployment won't exist when running the other test files.
 - The `.only` modifier doesn't work in parallel mode.
 You can use [`--grep`](https://mochajs.org/#-grep-regexp-g-regexp) to run specific tests.
 - The duration of individual tests might be different, because parallel mode uses more system resources.
 There's a chance that some tests start timing out for that reason.
 You can increase the tests timeout if you run into this problem.
 - The order in which tests are executed is non-deterministic.